doyaGu/BallancePlayer/README.md

 - Support OpenGL renderer
 - Support in-game resolution switching
 - Support in-game resizing in windowed mode
-- Support off-site startup
-- Support game path customization
 - Add hotkeys for switching fullscreen and closing game
 - No registry operation
 - No dependency on `Dsetup.dll`
-- Merge `ResDll.dll` into the player
+- Integrated `ResDll.dll`
 - Fix some bugs that exist in the original player
-- Improve performance
+- Performance improvement

 ## Environment

-Supports Windows XP, Vista, 7, 8, 10, 11.
+Supports Windows XP, Vista, 7, 8, 8.1, 10, 11.

 ## Instructions

-1. Extract the latest build package into your game folder.
+1. Extract the package into `Bin` directory of your game folder.
 2. Start the game by clicking on `Player.exe`.

 ## Hotkeys